 As per a previous post, next year I hope to invest in a better quality printer and inks, which will allow for making print’s with “archival” features.

 *In the years since writing this post I have continued to explore printers and printing my own art: you can read more about it on my page, “Printing iPad and Traditional Art”.

 B&H Photo Video Pro Audio Print Finishing Lacquers

-I’d like to be more involved in the final print production – much as I was when making my little hand made books on my colour copier.
-An exciting event, when I got this!
+I’d like to be more involved in the final print production – much as I was when making my little hand made books on my colour copier – an exciting event when I got this!
 It saved me having to use our local community house copier or the laser printer in the local “officechoice” store.
 I’d also use it to scan and print some of my watercolours and pencil drawings.
 I’d then sometimes add colour tints to an acrylic gloss gel medium and brush it over them.
-I’d make cards with some of my colour copied artwork as well.
+I made cards with some of my colour copied artwork as well.

 Now my old copier, sits rather forlornly to one side, as technology marches on.

 So much of the art I love (and perhaps, for many of you) was first seen, as a child in print: in children’s books and encyclopaedias…magazines.
 I think there are many great artists among illustrators and visa versa.

 On this point, here is a link to an interesting article “Is illustration Art” on a site called The Virtual Instructor.

 Thank you for stopping by – have a great day!